mathesar-foundation/mathesar-website/non-technical-expert.md

 {% capture screenshot_text %}

-Gain flexibility and speed working with your data.
+### Gain flexibility and speed working with your data

-Protect your team from making data errors.
-And find quick insights – without waiting.
+#### Protect your team from making data errors.
+And find quick insights – without waiting

 If you can work a spreadsheet, you can get the hang of Mathesar.